Faculty Director, UCLA Prison Law & Policy Program

 Click here to read “Teaching Prison Law,” Professor Dolovich’s 2012 essay in the Journal of Legal Education, which argues that prison law and other post-conviction topics should be a standard component of the criminal law education of future prosecutors, defense counsel and judges alike.

-Click here to read Professor Dolovich's recent interview about the future of the California prisons, published in Boom: A Journal of California.
+Click here to read Professor Dolovich's interview about the future of the California prisons, published in Boom: A Journal of California.